programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 f) Input your contact information and credit card number.
 Microsoft will verify the information.
 Once this is done, return to the [Azure portal](https://portal.azure.com/).
 You can do this by clicking the _Go to Azure portal_ button and then clicking the _Home_ link.

-g) Click _+ Create a resource_ (for the second time).
+g) Click _+ Create a resource_ for the second time (see Figure 1 above).
 This will create the instance of Computer Vision which you will use.

 h) In the **Search Services and Marketplace** box, type "Computer Vision" and press _Enter_.
 When the search results open, click _Create_ under the heading **Computer Vision**.